 Take a look at your life and appreciate the things that you have—if you’ve got a great family, a solid relationship with a significant other, or even just a hobby that keeps you happy and healthy, that’s a great start.
 Realize that failing wasn’t the end of the world.
 You can definitely pass the second time around, but think about how you can use your support system (whatever it may be) to help you do so.

 Think about the exam and how it fits into your life.
-Do you need a little more space from friends and family to pass?
+Do you need a little more space from friends and family to pass and become a CFA?
 Are you studying a lot, but maybe your hobby or your social life is taking up more of your time?
 Try to think about how you can balance all of the moving pieces in your life.
 If you think you can study effectively without losing any friends, damaging your relationship with your significant other, or killing yourself—literally, be wary of your health—then it’s time to hop back in!

 Back to Studying Basics